-Following the rather heavy and sometimes discouraging series of sermons I have been giving on pride, and how deeply it has insinuated itself into our character and from there dominating many of our judgments, I thought it would be good to look into a more hopeful and encouraging subject.
-This may not start out appearing to be encouraging, but this is going to be a brief two-part series, and there is a lot of groundlaying to be done in this sermon.
-So hang on until we get through the second sermon and I think you will find it quite challenging and effective in helping us to be encouraged.
+Following the rather heavy and sometimes discouraging series of sermons I have been giving on pride, and how deeply it has insinuated itself into our character—and from there, dominating many of our judgments—I thought it would be good to look into a more hopeful and encouraging subject.
+This may not start out appearing to be encouraging, but this is going to be a brief series, and there is a lot of ground-laying to be done in this sermon.
+So hang on until we get through the second sermon, and I think you will find it quite challenging and effective in helping us to be encouraged.
 Turn now to Galatians 1.

-Galatians 1:3-7 Grace be to you and peace from God the Father, and from our Lord Jesus Christ, Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father: To whom be glory for ever and ever.
+Galatians 1:3-7 Grace be to you and peace from God the Father, and our Lord Jesus Christ, who gave himself for our sins, that He might deliver us from this present evil world, according to the will of God and our Father: To whom be glory for ever and ever.
 Amen.
-I marvel that you are so soon removed from him that called you into the grace of Christ unto another gospel: Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
+I marvel that you are so soon removed from Him who called you into the grace of Christ to a different gospel, which is not another; but there are some who trouble you, and want to pervert the gospel of Christ.

 On the surface of this age, men with names, power, and reputation appear to be originating and directing everything to produce events that cause us to react, to act, to make choices, to do or not to do, to believe, and to have opinions.
 Overall this world has a very wearying and depressing effect on those whose minds are elsewhere because they are seeking the Kingdom of God.
 Because of these realities, it is essential that we be reminded in a variety of ways and times that the unseen and great God is still actively ruling His creation.
 The emphasis is on the word "actively," because it is so easy for us, like the world, to assume that He is passively watching what is going on.